Propositional logic

-Propositional logic is a branch of logic.
+Propositional logic is a branch of classical logic.
 It is also called statement logic, sentential calculus, propositional calculus, (Note: Many sources write this with a definite article, as the propositional calculus, while others just call it propositional calculus with no article.) sentential logic, or sometimes zeroth-order logic.
 (Note: Zeroth-order logic is sometimes used to denote a quantifier-free predicate logic.
 That is, propositional logic extended with functions, relations, and constants.)
-Sometimes, it is called first-order propositional logic to contrast it with System F, but it should not be confused with first-order logic.
+Sometimes, it is called first-order propositional logic to contrast it with System F, but it is distinct from first-order logic.
 It deals with propositions (which can be true or false) and relations between propositions, including the construction of arguments based on them.
 Compound propositions are formed by connecting propositions by logical connectives representing the truth functions of conjunction, disjunction, implication, biconditional, and negation.
 Some sources include other connectives, as in the table below.

 Unlike first-order logic, propositional logic does not deal with non-logical objects, predicates about them, or quantifiers.
 However, all the machinery of propositional logic is included in first-order logic and higher-order logics.
 In this sense, propositional logic is the foundation of first-order logic and higher-order logic.

 Propositional logic is typically studied with a formal language, (Note: For propositional logic, the formal language used is a propositional language.) in which propositions are represented by letters, which are called propositional variables.
 These are then used, together with symbols for connectives, to make propositional formulas.
 Because of this, the propositional variables are called atomic formulas of a formal propositional language.
 While the atomic propositions are typically represented by letters of the alphabet, (Note: Not to be confused with the formal language's alphabet.) there is a variety of notations to represent the logical connectives.
 For the benefit of readers who may only be used to a different variant notation for the logical connectives, the following table shows the main notational variants for each of the connectives in propositional logic.
 Other notations have been used historically, such as Polish notation.
 For the history of each of these symbols, see the respective articles as well as the article "Logical connective".